 High-stakes community-based work requires trust, and trust requires sustained commitment.
 This program requires that all participants be ready to commit themselves to the program for the entire academic year.

-juvenile justice, education, community work, and social work
+This offering will prepare you for careers and advanced study in: juvenile justice, education, community work, and social work

 $100 in fall and $150 in winter and spring for overnight field trips.